TedTschopp/tedt.org/prompts/Translate Folklore.md

 I need some help translating a folktale from Swiss German into English.
 I need you to fill out a form to help me post this to my website.
-I uss Github Pages.
+I use Github Pages.
 Here is the format I use for my template.
 If you understand this, then ask me for the work to translate.
 Once I give you that, please put it in this format.

 ---
 layout: post